ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 * (3) VPNs typically provide exception options allowing for exclusion from traversing via the VPN based on
 * various criteria such as application, destination IP address, application protocol etc.

-### Network Overlay which impact streaming applications typically:
+### Network Overlays typically:

-+ (1) Network Overlays are often undetectable by video applications or by the streaming plaform, when in use
+* (1) Network Overlays are often undetectable by video applications or by the streaming plaform, when in use
-+ (2) Network Overlays often only apply to specific application transports such as HTTP2/TCP or HTTP3/QUIC while not
-+ applying to HTTP2/TCP+TLS on the same device.
+* (2) Network Overlays often only apply to specific application transports such as HTTP2/TCP or HTTP3/QUIC while not applying to HTTP2/TCP+TLS on the same device.
-+ (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-http versions of DNS,
-+ NTP etc, and various tools used for network measurement, problem determination, and network manangement that are
-+ not http based.
+* (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-http versions of DNS, NTP etc, and various tools used for network measurement, problem determination, and network manangement that are not http based.
-+ (4) Network Overlays do not expose to applications any means for the application to discover the policy changes
-+ the overlay will apply to the applications network connections.
++ (4) Network Overlays do not expose to applications any means for the application to discover the policy changes the overlay will apply to the applications network connections.
-+ (5) Network Overlays do not expose mechanisms or APIs for applications to interact with them such as getting
-+ or setting options.
++ (5) Network Overlays do not expose mechanisms or APIs for applications to interact with them such as getting or setting options.

-## Policy Changes by Network Overlays
+## Network Overlay Impacts to Streaming Video

-# Impacts
+As discussed Streaming Video delivery is done at scale using highly optimized delivery paths and infrastructure choices.
+The priamry impact comes from the unpredicatable changes overlays make that alter this optimized delivery path.

-## Improper Cache Selection
+### Improper Cache Selection

-## Alternate Routing and Unexpected Routing
+### Alternate Routing and Unexpected Routing

-## Bypass of Native Network Policies
+### Bypass of Native Network Policies

-## Incorrect Traffic Classification
+### Incorrect Traffic Classification

-## Increased Latency
+### Increased Latency

-## Impacts of Altered IP Address
+### Impacts of Altered IP Address

-## Performance management
+### Performance management

-## Problem Determination
+### Problem Determination

-## Altered logging
+### Altered logging

-## Geofilters breakage
+### Geofilters breakage

-### unintended blocking
+#### unintended blocking

 ## Broken login/authentication

-# Ideas to Mitigate Impacts
+## Ideas to Mitigate Impacts

-## Application notification of policy change
+### Application notification of policy change

-## Interfaces to access policy settings
+### Interfaces to access policy settings

-## Enable Application Level Opt IN or Opt OUT
+### Enable Application Level Opt IN or Opt OUT

 # Conventions and Definitions